-- · the level and timing of commercial sales of OMIDRIA as well as our product candidates, if and when approved or commercialized; - the extent of coverage and reimbursement for OMIDRIA, including following the expiration of pass-through reimbursement effective January 1, 2018, and the amount of OMIDRIA chargebacks, rebates and product returns; - the extent of any payments received from collaboration arrangements and development funding as well as the achievement of development and clinical milestones under collaboration and license agreements that we may enter into from time to time and that may vary significantly from quarter to quarter; and - the timing, cost and level of investment in our research and development activities as well as expenditures we will or may incur to acquire or develop additional technologies, products and product candidates.
+- · the level and timing of commercial sales of OMIDRIA, as well as our product candidates if and when approved or commercialized; - the extent of coverage and reimbursement for OMIDRIA; - the amount of OMIDRIA chargebacks, rebates and product returns; - the extent of any payments received from collaboration arrangements and development funding as well as the achievement of development and clinical milestones under collaboration and license agreements that we may enter into from time to time and that may vary significantly from quarter to quarter; and - the timing, cost and level of investment in our research and development activities as well as expenditures we will or may incur to acquire or develop additional technologies, products and product candidates.

 In addition, the number of procedures in which OMIDRIA or any of our product candidates, if commercialized, would be used may be significantly less than the total number of such procedures performed or total possible market size.
 These and other factors, including our limited history of product sales, may make it difficult for us to forecast and provide accurate guidance (including updates to prior guidance) related to our expected financial performance.
-If our operating results are below the expectations of securities analysts or investors, the trading price of our stock could decline
+If our operating results are below the expectations of securities analysts or investors, the trading price of our stock could decline.